CSCfi/csc-user-guide/docs/support/tutorials/dask-python.md

 * Create new cluster from Python code.
 * Open Dask Dashboard in a separate browser tab.
 The URL is something like this: `https://puhti.csc.fi/rnode/r07c51.bullx/8787/status`.
 Replace the node name (`r07c51.bullx`), with the node used in your job, visible in URL of your Jupyter page, and the port number (`8787`), given in the printout after cluster is created on Dashboard row.

-[geoconda](../../apps/geoconda.md) module includes also [Dask JupyterLab Extension](https://github.com/dask/dask-labextension), but that does not seem to work with Puhti web interface.
+[geoconda](../../apps/geoconda.md) module includes also [Dask JupyterLab Extension](https://github.com/dask/dask-labextension).
+It does not seem to work with Puhti web interface.
+It can be used when [Jupyter is opened the SSH tunnelling way](rstudio-or-jupyter-notebooks.md) and an extra tunnel is opened for the Jupyter Dashboard port.

 ## References